HashFairGames/TheEthereumLottery/README.md

   To play you need to pick 4 numbers (range 0-255) and provide them sorted to Play() function.
   To win you need to hit at least 1 number out of 4 WinningNums which will be announced once every week (or more often if the lottery will become more popular).
-If you hit all of the 4 numbers you will win about 10 milion times more than you payed for lottery ticket.
+If you hit all of the 4 numbers you will win about 10 million times more than you payed for lottery ticket.
   The exact values are always provided as GuessXOutOf4 entries in Ledger - notice that they are provided in Wei, not Ether (10^18 Wei = Ether).
   Use Withdraw() function to pay out.

 # How much you can win?
   At the moment if you guess X out of 4 Winning Numbers you will win:
   1 out of 4:         1 ETH
   2 out of 4:         6 ETH
   3 out of 4:       880 ETH
   4 out of 4: 1.000.000 ETH

 # Cost
   At the moment, you need to send 0.1 ETH to play.
   You can always verify cost of play function - every draw has "Price of ticket" field with exact cost measured in Wei (10^-18 ETH)
   The Play() function will reject any amount of ETH which does not equal "Price of ticket" field, so you can not loose your ETH on invalid bet (non sorted values will also be rejected).
 Any other function is free and reject any ETH you send to it.

 # Contract Address:
     0x5C02b8789e23fB312402c70EeA29086567680Cb1